karishdsa/ERASE/README.md

    *<colname_rankSNPann>* is the name of the column with the transformed SNP score e.g. in case of GWAS the p-value can be transformed to "neglog10pval" containing -log10(p), that is used to rank the SNPs
    *<colname_chk4distr>* name of the column containing values to be accounted for during randomization e.g. the average read depth
    *<outFile_prefix>* the name to be prefixed to all the output files generated.
    Randomization is run for a default 10000 iterations with bin size of 2.
+There is an optional parameter to set seed.
+However, it doesn't guarantee reproducibility across different operating systems

    See help() for more details, optional parameters, their defaults and output files generated.